Underwriting Manual: TX

 The notice must contain the name and address of the person submitting the notice of sale, a copy of each notice of federal tax lien (Form 668) affecting the property to be sold, or prescribed information from the notices, full description of the property to be sold, date, time, place, and terms of proposed sale, and approximate amount of the principal obligation secured by the lien and other expenses such as sale costs, etc..

-The District Director is entitled to whatever notice of postponement is required under local law.
+A is entitled to whatever notice of postponement is required under local law.

 If the U.S. is not made a party to a judicial foreclosure or not notified or a nonjudicial foreclosure of a senior lien, its lien is not affected.
 In such a case, title insurance for purchases at a mortgage foreclosure sale or land contract forfeiture sale must contain an exception for the federal tax lien.

-Redemption Rights Of The United States - Judicial Foreclosure
+Redemption Rights of The United States - Judicial Foreclosure

 Where a judicial sale of real estate is made to satisfy a lien prior to that of the United States, and the United States has been made a proper party defendant, the United States shall have a right of redemption as follows: